norbertvajko/sl-job-post/README.md

 - Structure your code using Material-UI components in a modular and maintainable way.
 - Leverage React Query for efficient data fetching and state management.
 - Use Vite as a bundler (as oposed to Create React App)
+- API base url is: https://simplylearn.dev/wp-json/wp/v2

-### Guidelines
+### Bonus
 - Add loading spinners or skeleton screens for a better user experience.
 - Include transitions or animations using Material-UI for a polished look.
 - Implement client-side pagination for the list of blog post listings.
-- API base url is: https://simplylearn.dev/wp-json/wp/v2

 ### Submission
 - Fork this repo to your onw GitHub